Features>Experience scoring and benchmarking

 Why experience scoring is critical to DEX

 Proactive IT begins with timely detection and resolution.
-In DeX Manager Plus, this begins with a robust framework of real-time alerts and automated workflows that help you resolve performance issues before they disrupt productivity.
-But not all experience issues that trigger alerts.
-To truly understand digital employee experience, you need to assess performance continuously beyond alerts.
+In DEX Manager Plus, this begins with a robust framework of real-time alerts and automated workflows that help you resolve performance issues before they disrupt productivity.
+But not all experience issues trigger alerts.
+To truly understand the digital employee experience (DEX), you need to assess performance continuously beyond alerts.

 That’s where an experience score becomes essential.

-By consolidating telemetry across device health, performance, and application usage into a single, unified score, IT can consistently monitor, compare, and improve digital experience at scale.
+By consolidating telemetry across device health, performance, and application usage, into a single, unified score, IT teams can consistently monitor, compare, and improve the digital experience at scale.

 This score forms the basis for

-- Setting experience standards: Define what “good” digital experience looks like across teams, roles, and regions based on metrics that matter to your organization.
+• Setting experience standards: Define what a “good” digital experience looks like across teams, roles, and regions based on metrics that matter to your organization.

-- Broadening visibility beyond real-time alerts: Use the scores to assess areas where experience may be gradually degrading or underperforming, even if they didn't trigger individual alerts.
+• Broadening visibility beyond real-time alerts: Use the score to assess areas where the experience may be gradually degrading or underperforming, even if they didn’t trigger individual alerts.

-- Measuring impact over time: Monitor how experience scores evolve after updates, policy changes, or hardware refreshes—and prove the ROI of IT initiatives.
+• Measuring impact over time: Monitor how experience scores evolve after updates, policy changes, or hardware refreshes, demonstrating the effectiveness of IT initiatives.

-All the in-depth telemetry we collect from endpoints is categorized into four core experience categories, each designed to measure a critical aspect of digital employee experience.
-Within each category, there are multiple parameters such as boot time, CPU usage, app crash frequency, and network reliability, etc., that feed into the overall experience score.
+Measuring DEX isn’t about tracking every possible metric; it’s about measuring the right things.
+That’s why all the in-depth telemetry collected from endpoints is categorized into four core experience categories, each designed to capture a critical aspect of DEX.
+Within each category, there are multiple parameters, such as boot time, CPU usage, app crash frequency, and network reliability that collectively shape the overall experience score.

-Each of these parameters have a fully customizable threshold, allowing you to define what "healthy" or "good" means for your environment.
-For example, you can set boot times to trigger a degradation score if they exceed 45 seconds, or flag devices when disk usage crosses 80%.
+Every parameter comes with a fully customizable threshold, allowing you to define what "healthy" or "good" means in your environment.
+For example, you can set boot times to trigger a degradation score if they exceed 45 seconds or flag devices when disk usage crosses 80%.

-These fully configurable thresholds provide you with the control and flexibility to align experience measurement with your organization's specific performance expectations and operational realities.
+These fully configurable thresholds give you the precision, control, and flexibility to align experience measurement with your organization's unique performance expectations and operational realities.

 Shape your experience score